splunk/splunk-sdk-javascript/README.md

 examples designed to enable developers to build applications using Splunk and JavaScript.
 This SDK supports both server- and client-side JavaScript.

+## Requirements

+* Node.js v0.10, v.0.12, or v4 or later.
+The Splunk SDK for Javascript is tested with Node.js v0.10, v.0.12, v4.2, and v10.0.
+* Splunk Enterprise 6.3.0 or later, or Splunk Cloud.
+The Splunk SDK for Javascript is tested with Splunk Enterprise 7.0 and 7.2.

 ## Installation

 This section describes the basic steps for installing the Splunk SDK for JavaScript.